smart-edge-open/specs/doc/enhanced-platform-awareness/openness-vcac-a.md

 kube-system   intel-vpu-hddl     1         1         1       1            1           vcac-zone=yes   31h
 ...
 ```
-> VPU, GPU device plugins and HDDL Daemonset are deployed in the OpenNESS cluster as part of the VCAC-A installation sequence that is performed by the OEK.
+> VPU and GPU device plugins as well as HDDL Daemonset are deployed in the OpenNESS cluster as part of the VCAC-A installation sequence that is performed by the OEK.

 ## Telemetry Support
 VCAC-A telemetry is an integral part of the OpenNESS telemetry suite that enables the Kubernetes scheduler to perform telemetry-aware scheduling decisions.
-Metrics that are exported:
+The following metrics are exported:
 1. VPU device memory – the least memory usage among all the VPUs
 2. VPU device thermal – the highest among all the VPUs
 3. VPU device utilization – the average utilization of all the VPUs

-The VCAC-A VPU metrics are exported by the *NodeExporter* that integrates with Prometheus for real-time metrics collection, event monitoring and alerting.
+The VCAC-A VPU metrics are exported by the *NodeExporter* that integrates with Prometheus\* for real-time metrics collection, event monitoring, and alerting.
 VPU metrics exporting is started by running:
 ```
 $ /opt/intel/vcaa/vpu_metric/run.sh start
 ```